 To ensure competitive pricing and cost-effective procurement of goods and services, competitive bids must be obtained on purchases with an anticipated cost of $10,000 or greater.
 If a department anticipates spending over $10,000 on a single product or product category within one fiscal year, the entire order should be competitively bid as a whole, regardless of whether the order is received as a whole or in separate pieces over the year.
 This $10,000 bid threshold applies to general expenses and federal grant-funded purchases.

-Price quotations from at least three vendors must be obtained by the requisitioning department or by Business Services for the purchase of items with an anticipated cost of $10,000 or greater.
-If the bids are obtained by the requesting department, a purchase requisition should be submitted to initiate the issuance of a purchase order.
-Copies of the bids should be attached to the purchase requisition in Billiken Buy for Business Services review.
+The requisitioning department or Business Services must obtain price quotations from at least three vendors for the purchase of items with an anticipated cost of $10,000 or greater.
+If the requesting department obtains the bids, a purchase requisition should be submitted to initiate the issuance of a purchase order.
+Copies of the bids should be attached to the purchase requisition in Workday for Business Services review.

 Departments may also request Business Services' help in obtaining required competitive bids.
 To initiate the bid process by Business Services, the requisitioning department should forward complete specifications for the needed goods or services to the appropriate contact in Business Services.
 Business Services, in conjunction with the requisitioning department, will issue a Request for Proposal (RFP), analyze the responses, and award the bid based on compliance with the specifications, expected product quality, delivery price and institutional purchasing objectives.
-After a vendor, has been selected, a purchase requisition must be submitted by the requisitioning department to initiate a purchase order.
+After a vendor has been selected, the requisitioning department must submit a purchase requisition to initiate a purchase order.